Bolbo Kotha Bashor Ghore

-Bolbo Kotha Bashor Ghore (বলব কথা বাসর ঘরে) is a Bangladeshi Bengali-language romance film.
+Bolbo Kotha Bashor Ghore (বলব কথা বাসর ঘরে) is a Bangladeshi romantic drama film, written and directed by Shah Mohammad Sangram, produced by Omar Faruk and distributed by Eagle Music.
 The film was released in 2009 all over Bangladesh.
-It is directed and written by Shah Mohammad Shagram and produced by Omar Faruk and distributed by Eagel Music.
-This film is based on romantic with family drama story.
+This film is based on a romantic and family drama story.
 It features Shakib Khan, Shabnur, Sahara and many more.
 It became one of the box-office success films of 2009.

+Synopsis

+Iqbal is benevolent and a friend to the poor.
+While helping others, he gets into a conflict with Chaiti, the arrogant owner of the Chaiti Group.

+As Chaiti seeks revenge, she loses her business and ends up on the streets.
+Her downfall stems from her arrogance.
+At that moment, Iqbal extends a hand of love.